Jerzy Mondschein

 Jerzy Mondschein (18 March 1909 – 29 March 1944) was a Polish Vickers Wellington bomber Observer (navigator) flying from England when he was taken prisoner during the Second World War.
 He took part in the 'Great Escape' from Stalag Luft III in March 1944 and was one of the men recaptured and subsequently shot by the Gestapo.

 Early life

-Mondschein was of German descent from his father side, so he could speak German fluently, but assimilated into Polish society.
+Mondschein was of German descent from his father's side, so he could speak German fluently, but assimilated into Polish society.
 He grew up in Warsaw and worked in the building industry before becoming a pre-war regular serviceman with the Polish Air Force.
 By the time Poland fell to Nazi Germany and the Soviets, he had earned the Polish Cross of Valour with 2 additional award bars.
 He was a married man with a family.

 War service

 After the fall of Poland under the German and Soviet invasions of September 1939 he made the journey to France where the French Air Force was accepting Polish airmen and forming volunteer squadrons in Marseille.
 He enlisted there.

 When France fell he travelled to England and volunteered to fly operationally.
 He was assessed, re-trained, and joined the Free Polish Air Force serving with No. 304 Polish Bomber Squadron flying as Observer (navigator) aboard Vickers Wellington bombers from RAF Lindholme.